WHOIGit/Rshinypresentation/worksheet.md

 The `renderTable()` function doesn't need this fix applied because Shiny doesn't have a problem rendering a `NULL` table.

 **Exercise:** Change the product type radio buttons to get generated in the server with the values from the dataset, instead of being created in the UI with the values entered manually.
-If you're feeling confident, try adding an input for "subtype" that will get re-generated every time a new type is chosen, and will be populated with all the subtype options available for the currently selected type (for example, if WINE is selected, then the subtype are white wine, red wine, etc.).
+If you're feeling confident, try adding an input for "subtype" that will get re-generated every time a new type is chosen, and will be populated with all the subtype options available for the currently selected type .

 # 12. Final Shiny app code